Skip to content

 235. Duke Spirits Founders Reserve Double Barrel Rye Review

-Jim & Mike taste Duke Spirits Double Barrel Founders Reserve Rye — the whiskey carrying John Wayne's legacy.
-Worth the $107 price tag?
+Jim & Mike taste Duke Spirits Double Barrel Founders Reserve Rye — John Wayne's whiskey, 5 years old, finished in Grand Cru French Oak.
+Is it worth $107?

 The Bourbon Road Media Player